ezequielgarcia/skopeo-rpm/SOURCES/containers-registries.conf.5.md

 `unqualified-search-registries`
 : An array of _host_[`:`_port_] registries to try when pulling an unqualified image, in order.

+`credential-helpers`
+: An array of default credential helpers used as external credential stores.
+Note that "containers-auth.json" is a reserved value to use auth files as specified in containers-auth.json(5).
+The credential helpers are set to `["containers-auth.json"]` if none are specified.

 ### NAMESPACED `[[registry]]` SETTINGS

 The bulk of the configuration is represented as an array of `[[registry]]`